Pandora – The World of Avatar: Development

 An "abandoned" RDA decontamination area that serves as a guest restroom provides an example of human interference reclaimed by the Pandoran environment.

-In early 2011, Avatar creator and director James Cameron was approached by The Walt Disney Company executives Bob Iger and Tom Staggs, CEO and then-COO respectively, regarding the possibility of Avatar-themed attractions at Disney theme parks.
+In early 2011, Avatar creator and director James Cameron was approached by the Walt Disney Company executives Bob Iger and Tom Staggs, CEO and then-COO respectively, regarding the possibility of Avatar-themed attractions at Disney theme parks.
 Originally, discussions were held about creating an Avatar attraction at Disney's Hollywood Studios, perhaps at the park's then-functioning Studio Backlot Tour.
 Staggs suggested incorporating the film into a newly designed "land" at Disney's Animal Kingdom to improve the park's attraction roster.
 Cameron was initially surprised at Disney's larger approach in scope, commenting that "Disney's vision when they came to me was to create a land.
 I thought we were going to be talking about creating an attraction."

 On September 17, 2011, Disney entered into an exclusive, long-term licensing agreement with 20th Century Fox and Cameron's Lightstorm Entertainment for the worldwide theme park rights to Avatar; Disney agreed to pay 20th Century and Cameron a licensing fee and a percentage of merchandise sales.
 The deal was officially announced to the public on September 20, 2011.
 The highlight of the announcement was that Disney's Animal Kingdom would receive a new themed area entirely devoted to Avatar.
 While no specifics were announced, the new area was described as being several acres in size and costing an estimated $400 million to build, a scale similar to Cars Land at Disney California Adventure in California.
 The area was later estimated to cost approximately $500 million.
 Disney showcased a first look presentation of the land in October 2013 at the Japan D23 Expo.

 Construction began in January 2014, with an initially planned opening date in 2016.
 The deal could see Avatar attractions added to other Disney theme parks in the future—Disneyland Paris and Hong Kong Disneyland are also in consideration—however, there are no immediate plans to do so.
 The opening date was later revised to summer 2017.

 In February 2017, the official opening day was confirmed to be May 27, 2017.
-The land received a dedication ceremony on May 24, 2017 with Iger, Cameron, producer Jon Landau, 20th Century chairman Stacey Snider, and cast members Sam Worthington, Zoe Saldana, Sigourney Weaver, Stephen Lang, Joel David Moore, CCH Pounder, Wes Studi, and Laz Alonso attending the dedication.
+The land received a dedication ceremony on May 24, 2017 with Iger, Cameron, producer Jon Landau, 20th Century chairman Stacey Snider, and cast members Sam Worthington, Zoe Saldaña, Sigourney Weaver, Stephen Lang, Joel David Moore, CCH Pounder, Wes Studi, and Laz Alonso attending the dedication.
 To promote the park's opening, ABC aired a series of special episodes of The View live from the park, including a special pre-opening preview featuring James Cameron, as well as a live episode on the park's opening day festivities, which included guests Sherri Shepherd, John Stamos, Ariel Winter, Eric Stonestreet, Audra McDonald, Mandy Moore, Tom Bergeron, and chefs Masaharu Morimoto and Art Smith, with musical performances by Andy Grammer and Train.